Parachute parents waive extradition

 Matthew Ogden and Phyllis Wyatt will return to Garfield County to face charges in their infant daughter’s death.

-The Parachute couple waived requests for extradition from Cass County, Minnesota, on Monday, paving the way for their transport to Colorado.
+The Parachute couple Monday chose not to resist extradition from Cass County, Minnesota, paving the way for their transport to Colorado.

 The couple’s 4-week-old daughter, Sara Ogden, died on June 20 after suffering what an autopsy determined to be two potentially fatal injuries: bruising to her liver and a blunt force impact to the forehead that fractured her skull and caused hemorrhaging in her brain.
 Sarah’s twin brother was taken into protective custody.